 {\bf Image reconstruction evaluation:} We evaluate three image reconstruction methods described in \refsec{project}: optimization-based, network-based and our hybrid approach that combines the last two.
 We run these on $500$ test images per category, and evaluate them by the reconstruction error $\mathcal{L}(x, x^R)$ defined in \refeq{rec_M}. ~\reftbl{rec} shows the mean reconstruction error of these three methods on $5$ different datasets.
 We can see the optimization-based and neural network-based methods perform comparably, where their combination yields better results.
 See~\reffig{rec} for a qualitative comparison.
 We include PSNR (in dB) results in the supplementary material.

 {\bf Class-specific model:} So far, we have trained the generative model on a particular class of images.
 As a comparison, we train a cross-class model on three datasets altogether (i.e. shoes, handbags, and shirts), and observe that the model achieves worse reconstruction error compared to class-specific models (by $\sim10\%$).
 We also have tried to use a class-specific model to reconstruct images from a different class.
-The mean cross-category reconstruction errors are much worse: shoes model used for shoes: $0.140$ vs. shoes model for handbags: $0.398$, and for shirts: $0.451$.
+The mean cross-category reconstruction errors are much worse: shoe model used for shoes: $0.140$ vs. shoe model for handbags: $0.398$, and for shirts: $0.451$.
 However, we expect a model trained on many categories (e.g. $1,000$) to generalize better to novel objects.

-{\bf Perception study:} We perform a small perception study to compare the photo realism of four types of images: real photos, generated samples produced by GAN, our method (shape only), and our method (shape+color).
-We collect $20$ annotations for $400$ images by asking Amazon Mechanical Turk workers if the image look realistic or not.
+{\bf Perception study:} We perform a small perception study to compare the photorealism of four types of images: real photos, generated samples produced by GAN, our method (shape only), and our method (shape+color).
+We collect $20$ annotations for $400$ images by asking Amazon Mechanical Turk workers if the images look realistic or not.
 Real photos: $91.5\%$, DCGAN: $14.3\%$, ours (shape+color): $25.9\%$; ours (shape only): $48.7\%$.
 DCGAN model alone produces less photo-realistic images, but when combined with our edit transfer, the realism significantly improves.

-{\bf Additional evaluation:} In the supplemental material, we evaluate our motion+color flow method, and compare our results against popular alignment methods that are designed to handle large displacement between two images~\cite{liu2011sift,kim2013deformable}.